Icon of the struggle against oppression.

 Nelson Mandela: The Official Exhibition is the major new global touring exhibition that takes visitors on a personal journey through the life of the world’s most iconic freedom fighter and political leader.
 An immersive and interactive experience covering over 750 square metres, the exhibition features previously unseen film, photos and the display of over 150 historical artefacts and personal effects on loan from the Mandela family, museums and archives worldwide.

 This unprecedented exhibition provides fresh insight into the people, places and events that formed his character and the challenges he faced.
 Discover Nelson Mandela as you have never known him.
-Nelson Mandela: The Official Exhibition opens 8 February, 2019 at 26 Leake Street Gallery at Waterloo’s historic Leake Street Graffiti Tunnels – the perfect home for this one-of-a-kind exhibition.
+Nelson Mandela: The Official Exhibition is open now through 2 June, 2019 at 26 Leake Street Gallery at Waterloo’s historic Leake Street Graffiti Tunnels – the perfect home for this one-of-a-kind exhibition.
 A portion of the exhibition proceeds will be given to the Mvezo Development Trust to support economic development programs in South Africa’s Eastern Cape.

 A series of experiential galleries will take you on Nelson Mandela’s journey to becoming the ‘Father of South Africa’, and a globally loved and respected figure.
 His epic story of heroic struggle, forgiveness and compassion is explored in new, personal and revealing ways.

 - You will go back in time to the rural childhood home that shaped the great leader that he became.

 - You will follow him through years of turbulent struggle against the apartheid regime and learn how his remarkable spirit remained unbroken, but at great personal cost.